-The Phillies have given their fans many exciting moments, from the first ever World Series title of 1980 to the team’s second championship in the 2008 World Series against the Rays.
-The Phillies have had their share of superstar performances, from Mike Schmidt’s booming bat in the 1970s and ’80s to the heroics of Roy Halladay and Jimmy Rollins in the 2000s.
-Today’s team features Bryce’s Harper who hit 35 homers in his first year in Philadelphia.
+The Phillies have given their fans many exciting moments, from their first World Series title in 1980 to the team’s second championship in the 2008 World Series against the Rays.
+The Phils have had their share of superstar performances, from Mike Schmidt’s booming bat in the 1970s and ’80s to the heroics of Roy Halladay and Jimmy Rollins in the 2000s and '10s.
+Today’s team features Bryce’s Harper, who hit 35 homers in his first year in Philadelphia.

 1) Bruntlett’s jersey